cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 .. code-block:: bash

-   cwinpy_heterodyne_dag --run O1 --pulsar J0740+6620.par --output /home/usr/heterodyneddata
+   cwinpy_heterodyne_pipeline --run O1 --pulsar J0740+6620.par --output /home/usr/heterodyneddata

 where ``/home/usr/heterodyneddata`` is the name of the directory where the run information and results will be stored (if you don't specify an ``--output`` then the current working directory will